AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/identity-optimization-algorithm.md

 >[!NOTE]
 >
->Currently, the algorithm only supports the use of a single login identifier (one login namespace).
+>* Currently, the algorithm only supports the use of a single login identifier (one login namespace).
 Multiple login identifiers (multiple identity namespaces used to login), household entity graphs, and hierarchical graph structures are not supported at this time.
+>
+>* All namespaces that are person identifiers and that are used in the sandbox to generate identity graphs must be marked as a unique namespace.
+Otherwise, you may see undesirable linking results.

 ## Process